churchill-lab/qtl2api/DataElement.md

 Field | Description
 --- | ---
-`sample.column` | name of the column in the -annot.sample element `display.name` | QTL Viewer uses this to display a nice name `interactive` | TRUE for an interactive covariate, must also set lod.peaks if TRUE.
-If FALSE, lod.peaks value should be NA.
+`sample_column` | name of the column in the **annot_samples** element `display_name` | QTL Viewer uses this to display a nice name `interactive` | TRUE for an interactive covariate, must also set lod_peaks if TRUE.
+If FALSE, lod_peaks value should be NA.
 This controls whether or not interactive scans are performed for a particular covariate.
-`primary` | which covariate to display preselected in the Effect Plot `lod.peaks` | named tibble in the lod.peaks element
+`primary` | which covariate to display preselected in the Effect Plot `lod_peaks` | named tibble in the lod_peaks element

 ## data